 They are able to cut down on the processing time by having a local social worker or nurse handle your paperwork.
 You will need to have someone help you complete the application and that person will be responsible for making sure you are eligible.
 We’ll show you how to get started in our Pink Purse Guide.

-The Susan G Komen Financial Assistance Fund can provide between $500 and $750.
+The Susan G Komen Financial Assistance Fund can provide up to $500 for expenses.
 You can reapply every 12 months, too!
-The amount you will receive will depend on the current stage of your cancer.

 Unlike other programs that pay the money directly to the people you owe (like landlords or utility companies), Susan G. Komen will direct deposit your grant into your bank account.